awslabs/aws-encryption-sdk-specification/framework/default-cmm.md

 - Plaintext Data Key

-The default CMM MUST obtain the following from the response:

-- Plaintext Data Key

 The values obtained above MUST be included in the decrypt materials returned.

 ## Legacy Behavior : Master Key Providers